Responsible Gambling in the United States

 What does it mean to gamble responsibly?

 To gamble responsibly means to bet using a controlled set of practices and behaviors.
-Responsible gambling can go a long way toward avoiding problem gambling.
+The goal is that gambling remains a source of fun like it is meant to be.

 Do I have a gambling problem?